schreter/hue_rule_configurator/README.md

 the sensor will remain deactivated until the first time the light is turned off (likely after the person woke up and ultimately turned off the light).

+Additionally, the sensor can be reactivated in response to a switch inside of switch binding configuration via `sensor_on` for scene actions or turned off via `sensor_off` for toggle actions (e.g., night light toggle to prevent turning off the night light during its timeout).
+See the example configuration for details.

 ## Action types